The organizations that came together over time to form today's Animal Humane Society trace their roots back more than 140 years.

 April 23, 1891

-The Minneapolis Humane Society is established.
-At its founding, the Minneapolis Humane Society was tasked with overseeing the proper treatment of both children and animals in need.
+The Minneapolis Society for the Prevention of Cruelty is formally incorporated as the Minneapolis Humane Society.
 This organization will become the Animal Rescue League in 1916 and Animal Humane Society of Hennepin County in 1965.

 Minnesota Cruelty to Animals Law is enacted.
 Humane societies across Minnesota assist in the enforcement of laws to prevent wrong-doing to animals.
 The law defines new requirements for the care of pets, companion animals, and service animals.